 Target: Minimum of 20,000 square metres per annum of new/replacement B1c/ for employment uses.
-This comprised 2,867sq.m of B1 (office and light industry), 3,962sq.m of B2 (general industry) and 6,366sq.m of B8 (storage and distribution).
-The combined figure is some 34% below the minimum target.
+This comprised 4,033sq.m of B1 (office and light industry), 4,779sq.m of B2 (general industry) and 5,054sq.m of B8 (storage and distribution).
+The combined figure is some 31% below the minimum target but an improvement of 3% better from last year's figure.
+However, the period also witnessed a net loss of 7,828sq.m floorspace of employment uses.
 All floorspace figures are measured in squared metres.
-These figures do not take into account completed floorspace under 1,000sq.m.
+These figures also take into account completed floorspace under 1,000sq.m in mixed-use developments.